rrvt/BkGd/README.md

 ## Updates

+### Update 3/15/23

+Complete move of orientation to reports.

 ### Update 3/13/23

 When there are multiple reports the printed output orientation is by report, not the printer.
 Thus the